bronkhorst-developer/bronkhorst-propar/README.md

 When propar module data types are used, the module will perform the required conversion for the specific data type.
 When using the readParameter and writeParameter functions, the conversion between database parameter type to the customized parameter type is performed automatically (based on the type, and the minimal specified value).

 ## Changelog

+### 0.5.0

+* Added support for propar broadcast messages (using ```master.broadcast_callback```).
+* Improved database performance upto ~400 times.
+* Data will now be read from serial port in chunks, when there is more data available.
+This speeds up the processing and keeps buffers clear.
+* Support for unchained multiple parameter propar read messages.

 ### 0.4.0